 Table of Contents

-Why is it necessary to check a company’s credibility?
+Why is it Necessary to Check a Company’s Credibility?

-For business structures such as limited liability partnerships, verifying a company will be especially useful, as this enables business owners to verify the legitimacy of potential partners and avoid future fraud or severe financial consequences.
-This is also a way to safeguard your company from untrustworthy partners.
+It enables business owners to verify the legitimacy of potential partners and avoid future fraud or severe financial consequences.
+It can also safeguard your company from untrustworthy partners.

-How to verify a Singapore Registered Company?
+How to Verify a Singapore-Registered Company?

 - ACRA’s business profile function

-Both functions provide you with
+Both functions provide you with:

 - Name of business entity